Towards Efficient Medical Reasoning with Minimal Fine-Tuning Data: Introduction

 \section{Introduction}

-Large Language Models (LLMs)~\cite{deepseek,touvron2023llama} have achieved notable success in reasoning-intensive tasks such as mathematics and programming~\cite{deepseek,qwq}.
-Inspired by this progress, the medical community is exploring LLM for high-stakes scenarios such as clinical diagnosis and treatment planning, and the prospect of LLM that emulates clinician cognitive processes is transforming the landscape of healthcare services~\cite{mcduff2025towardsddx,tordjman2025comparative,wu2025knowledge}.
-However, current models still face significant challenges in synthesizing incomplete and ambiguous clinical information into reliable decisions~\cite{medfound, disentangling}.
+Large Language Models (LLMs)~\cite{deepseek,touvron2023llama}, which serve as the core reasoning engines for modern Vision-Language Models (VLMs), have achieved notable success in reasoning-intensive tasks such as mathematics and programming~\cite{deepseek,qwq}.
+Inspired by this progress, the medical community is exploring these foundation models for high-stakes scenarios such as clinical diagnosis and treatment planning, and the prospect of language backbones that emulates clinician cognitive processes is transforming the landscape of healthcare services, especially in multimodal applications~\cite{mcduff2025towardsddx,tordjman2025comparative,wu2025knowledge}.
+However, current models still face significant challenges in synthesizing incomplete and ambiguous clinical information (often derived from complex visual findings) into reliable decisions~\cite{medfound, disentangling}.

-Supervised Fine-Tuning (SFT) is a prevailing practice for adapting LLMs to medical domains.
-Following the assumption that larger datasets improve performance, motivating the construction of large-scale corpora with hundreds of thousands of Chain-of-Thought (CoT) examples~\cite{ultramedical,reasonmed}.
+Supervised Fine-Tuning (SFT) is a prevailing practice for adapting LLM backbonesto medical domains.
+Following the assumption that larger datasets improve performance, previous works explored scaling up medical datasets with tens of thousands of Chain-of-Thought (CoT) examples~\cite{ultramedical,reasonmed}.
 For instance, ReasonMed employs multi-agent verification to curate 370k instances~\cite{reasonmed}.
 However, reliance on unfiltered data with redundant and low-value samples incurs substantial computational costs and inefficient training.
-Early data selection efforts have relied on coarse, difficulty-based heuristics, such as removing easy samples or retaining only those unsolved after multiple trials~\cite{huatuogpto1,medreason}.
+Early data selection efforts have relied on coarse, \textbf{difficulty}-based heuristics, such as removing easy samples or retaining only those unsolved after multiple trials~\cite{huatuogpto1,medreason}.
 While more recent studies refine this by decoupling difficulty into \textit{Knowledge} and \textit{Reasoning} complexity~\cite{disentangling, m1}, these approaches are still limited.
-Critically, they remain one-dimensional, evaluating samples in isolation while overlooking their optimization utility as reflected by the training gradient.
+Critically, they remain one-dimensional, evaluating samples in isolation while overlooking their \textbf{optimization utility}~\cite{if,tracin} as reflected by the training gradient.
 Consequently, the precise impact of difficult samples in training, encompassing both their benefits and drawbacks, is not yet fully understood.